chiyuliu67/db-access-code-generator-client/README.md

 ##### Regarding table keys

 The primary key, either single primary key or composite keys, should be defined for tables in the database.
-For tables with no primary key defined, it requires to be either fixed in the database or manually change the generated schemaInfo file before continuing.
+For tables with no primary key defined, it requires to be either fixed in the database or manually change the generated schemaInfo file to mask the underline key field missing issue before continuing.

-This tool currently support the MSSql tables with "auto-generated" primary key column.
+LIMITION: This tool currently support the MSSql tables with "auto-generated" primary key column.
 However, the "auto-generated" primary key in Oracle and MySql are not supported yet.

 #### _GraphQL_